Covid-19 coronavirus: Nana Joy remembers the 1925 polio lockdown

-Joy Thomas, or Nana Joy as she's known to her grandchildren and great grandkids, was born during the 1918 influenza pandemic in Palmerston North.
+Joy Thomas, or Nana Joy as she's known to her grandchildren and great-grandkids, was born in Palmerston North during the 1918 influenza pandemic.

-For the first three months of her life she was cared for not by her mother, but by the wife of the headmaster at her local primary school.
+For the first three months of her life she was cared for by the wife of the headmaster at her local primary school because her mother was very ill with influenza when she was born.

-Her mother was very ill with influenza when she was born, and she grew up with chilling stories that illustrated how devastating that pandemic was.
+And she grew up with chilling stories about how devastating that pandemic was.

-She heard of how her mother lay very ill in bed, looking out the window and watching undertakers accompany coffins, one after the other, a procession to the cemetery.
+She heard of how her mother lay very ill in bed, looking out the window and watching undertakers accompany coffins, one after the other, in a procession to the cemetery.

 "That didn't make her feel any better."